JanWilczek/wolf-sound-blog/_posts/podcast/2023-11-09-oliver-larkin.md

 2. People
     1. [Hyunkook Lee](https://pure.hud.ac.uk/en/persons/hyunkook-lee), professor at the University of Huddersfield
     2. Jean-Claude Risset: A French composer
-    3. [Alex Harker](https://www.alexanderjharker.co.uk/), researcher at the University of Huddersfield and contributor to iPlug2
+    3. [Alex Harker](https://www.alexanderjharker.co.uk/), researcher at the University of Huddersfield and a y of iPlug2
     4. [Jari Kleimola](https://fi.linkedin.com/in/jari-kleimola-824b49153): co-creator of Web Audio Modules
     5. [Michel Buffa](https://www.linkedin.com/in/michelbuffa/?originalSubdomain=fr): researcher deeply involved in Web Audio Modules
 3. Programming languages and technologies